Kevinpant/Covid_ChatBot/README.md

 # Hospital Beds Availability ChatBot

-In this project I create a ChatBot which automatically fetches details of Hospitals with Vacant ICU beds and Non ICU beds, using webscrapping.
-The chatbot spits out vrious important details such as contact number, Hospital name, location, vacant beds with and without ICU beds, etc.
+In this project, I create a ChatBot that automatically fetches hospitals' details with Vacant ICU beds and Non-ICU beds, using web scraping.
+The chatbot spits out various important details such as contact number, Hospital name, location, vacant beds with and without ICU beds among other important details.

 ***Project Setup:***